Helen Delich Bentley: Early life

 Bentley was born in the copper-mining town of Ruth, Nevada.
 Her parents were immigrant Serbians, and her father was a miner.
 When Bentley was eight years old, her father died of silicosis, a common miner's disease, and Bentley took a part-time job in a dress shop while her mother took in boarders to support the family.

 While at high school, she had her first experiences of journalism and politics while working on the weekly newspaper of Ely, Nevada, which was published by Republican state legislator Charles Russell.
 She won scholarships to study journalism at the University of Missouri, graduating in 1944 after earning a BA degree with honors.
-While at college, she worked on the Senate campaign for Democrat James D. Scrugham, and was appointed his Senate secretary.
+While at college, she worked on the successful U.S. Senate campaign of Nevada Democrat James G. Scrugham, and was appointed his Senate secretary.

 Career

 Journalism

-After she graduated, Bentley worked for small-town newspapers in Fort Wayne, Indiana, and Lewiston, Idaho, but she wanted to report hard news for a larger publication; at the time, most women journalists were limited to writing society news.
+After she graduated, Bentley worked for small-town newspapers in Fort Wayne, Indiana, and Lewiston, Idaho, but she wanted to report hard news for a larger publication; at the time, most female journalists were limited to writing society news.
 She wrote to all the main East Coast newspapers and, in 1945, The Baltimore Sun offered her a reporting position.
 She initially reported on labor and union matters, but was subsequently allocated maritime and waterfront news, a significant beat in a city and state whose port contributed heavily to the economy.
 She became a widely respected maritime reporter, dealing with people from dock workers to state politicians, and also writing for port agencies and shipping companies.

 Beginning in 1950, Bentley hosted a local Baltimore TV program on WMAR, The Port That Built a City, presenting maritime and transportation-related news.
 Later retitled The Port That Built a City and State, the series was produced by Bentley until 1965 and included then-novel live remotes from the decks of ships in Baltimore harbor during the early years of television.

 During the Vietnam War, Bentley became aware of the congestion in the port of Saigon, and traveled there to report on the problems of supplying American troops.
 President Johnson became aware of her report, and subsequently improvements were made to port facilities in Cam Ranh Bay to relieve pressure on Saigon.